Table of Contents

 For now, what you’ll see in the JS Fiddle is ‘in-line’ CSS, which is CSS added inside the various HTML tags.
 For now, the important thing for you to know is that if you see a CSS-based solution for, say, adding borders to your <div> elements that looks like this:

-you can achieve the same thing with HTML markup by adding that same attribute in the HTML <div> tag like this:
+you can achieve the same thing with HTML markup by adding those same parameters to the style attribute in an HTML tag like this:

 <div style="border:1px solid;">